MileHacker Logo

 Passport Validity

-• Your passport must remain valid for at least three months beyond your departure date from the Schengen Area.
+• Your passport must remain valid for a minimum of three months beyond your departure date from the Schengen Area.

-• It also needs at least two blank pages for stamps.
+• It further needs at least two blank pages for stamps.

 • Verify its expiration date well before your trip.